Meet NanoString Scientists at the AMP 2019 Annual Meeting & Expo

 When Elaine Lyon, Ph.D., a scientist on the board of the Association for Molecular Pathology (AMP) was asked why she is involved with AMP, its activities and initiatives, she quoted the famous Captain James T. Kirk from Star Trek and replied, “To make a difference”.
 Just like the mission of the USS Enterprise, AMP aims to boldly take molecular diagnostics where no pathologist has gone before.

 AMP is the leading organization and “premier gathering” of professionals in the field of molecular diagnostics.
-To celebrate 25 years of the annual AMP meeting, a comprehensive program this week in Baltimore, MD will showcase demonstrated leadership in developing tools and assays that advance the field of molecular pathology.
+To celebrate 25 years of the annual AMP meeting, a comprehensive program this week in Baltimore, MD, will showcase demonstrated leadership in developing tools and assays that advance the field of molecular pathology.
 As a global leader in developing life science tools for translational research and molecular diagnostics, NanoString and the AMP meeting complement each other well.

 On Wednesday Nov 6th, as part of the Corporate Workshop Day, scientists will share their experiences with NanoString technologies.

-Imagine how transformative it would be to rapidly detect infectious disease.
+Imagine how transformative it would be to rapidly detect infectious diseases.
 NanoString has developed a novel hybridization-based sequencing system, Hyb & Seq™, that when combined with an RNA signature-based approach, allows for universal pathogen identification and antibiotic susceptibility testing.
 Dr. Deb Hung, M.D., Ph.D., Associate Professor of Genetics, Harvard Medical School and Massachusetts General Hospital, Co-Director of the Infectious Disease and Microbiome Program, Broad Institute of MIT & Harvard and NanoString Chief Scientific Officer and Senior VP of Research and Development Joseph M. Beechem, Ph.D. will demonstrate this system’s capabilities during the first presentation of the day at 8:00 AM.
 What an exciting start to the day!

 At 10:00 AM, Dr. Christopher Corless, M.D, Ph.D., Professor Vice Chair, Research.
 Chief Medical Officer, Knight Diagnostic Laboratories will describe how validation of the Nanostring 3D™ Vantage Solid Tumor Panel can effectively support evaluation of cancer core biopsies by allowing for correlation between RNA and DNA sequencing data with protein expression and phosphorylation levels.